 Not a particularly good film by any stretch of the imagination, but a damn good time.
 Starring Cher, Christina Aguilera, Stanley Tucci, and Cam Gigandet, this is a campy musical set in a burlesque club about a small town girl who finds her voice on the stage.
 Perfect for switching your brain off for two hours.

 Candy Jar is another under-rated 2018 teen rom-com (with a side of drama—warning: this movie might make you cry).
 It’s about two ambitious, nerdy students who are debate team rivals with more in common than they at first realise.
 It’s not a perfect movie, but it gets under your skin in a really lovely way.

-An affectionate parody of rom-coms, this Rebel Wilson vehicle sees her character wake up after an accident to find her world has been turned into a rom-com—complete with the requisite wardrobe, musical numbers and censoring of sex scenes.
-The real highlight of the movie is Liam Hemsworth, who lets his comedic talents free as her generic rom-com love interest.
+An affectionate parody of rom-coms, this Rebel Wilson vehicle sees her character wake up after an accident to find her world has been turned into a rom-com—complete with the requisite wardrobe, musical numbers, and censored sex scenes.
+The real highlight of the movie is Liam Hemsworth, who lets his comedic talents free as Wilson’s generic rom-com love interest.

 Cary Fukunaga’s 2011 adaptation of Charlotte Bronte’s classic novel is one of—perhaps the—best, with stunning cinematography, scenery, costumes and performances bringing the twisted love story to life.
 Mia Wasikowska is particularly wonderful as Jane, while Michael Fassbender is all brooding passion as Rochester.